binomed/WebRemoteControlSpeaker/README.md

 The build is based on those tools

- * Grunt
+ * Gulp
- * Bower (and implicitly git)

-1. For Grunt : just execute ```npm install -g grunt-cli```
+1. For Gulp : just execute ```npm install -g gulp-cli```
-2. For bower : just execute ```npm install -g bower```

-If you are behind a proxy, you have to configure npm to go throught proxy [npm behind proxy](http://jjasonclark.com/how-to-setup-node-behind-web-proxy) and for bower, you have to set HTTP\_PROXY and HTTPS\_PROXY as env var and you might have to specify to use https over git protocol : [https://coderwall.com/p/sitezg/](https://coderwall.com/p/sitezg/)
+If you are behind a proxy, you have to configure npm to go throught proxy [npm behind proxy](http://jjasonclark.com/how-to-setup-node-behind-web-proxy)

 ## Install